rahulshankariyer/PortolioProject/README.md

 # Data Analysis Portolio Projects

+## Covid-19 Testing, Infections, Death Rates

 ## Table of Contents

-1. Tests Per Case, Covid Case & Death % - USA vs Rest of World
-2. Covid Vaccination vs Cases & Deaths

-## 1. Tests Per Case, Covid Case & Death % - USA vs Rest of World
+1. Project Objective
+2. Data Used
+3. Tools Used
+4. Data Transformations
+5. Analysis
+6. Insights
+7. Conclusions

-### Project Objective
+### 1. Project Objective

 In this project, I analyzed how USA has done in terms of Covid Testing and Controlling Covid Cases & Deaths compared to the Rest of the World.
 For this purpose, I downloaded a Covid-19 dataset from the website <a href = "https://ourworldindata.org/covid-deaths"> Our World in Data </a>

-### Data Used
+### 2. Data Used

 The Covid-19 data that I had downloaded contained various data on Covid Cases, Deaths, Testing and Vaccinations from January 1st, 2020 to November 21st, 2022.
 So I split the data into two Excel sheets -